jandom/jandom/_posts/2019-12-27-escape-from-the-blogger-alcatraz.md

 - all migrated files are single line, which makes it hard to re-visit and edit them
 - code blocks that used to work in Blogger are not formatted correctly

-That last point maybe can be addressed by adding the required script tag, with a required JS library.
+The last point, about code blocks, may be addressed by importing the relevant JS library that I used for code formatting.

+*Massive thanks to Istvan Redl who reviewed and commented on this post*